Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * AWS RAM APIs
     * AWS CLI
     * AWS SDKs
-* RAM can be used to share:
+* RAM can be used to share with:
     * AWS App Mesh
     * Amazon Aurora
     * AWS Certificate Manager Private Certificate Authority